Christopher Cristaldo: International career

-Australia
+Australia youth

-U17 national team

 Cristaldo was selected for the Australia national under-17 soccer team and was pre-selected in 2011.

-U20 national team

 In 2013, he was involved in a tournament in Spain for the Australia national under-20 soccer team in which he participated and scored a goal against Saudi Arabia national under-20 football team.

 Paraguay

 In 2013, Paraguayan newspaper Ultima Hora published that Cristaldo's wish was to have an opportunity with Paraguay national under-20 football team for the 2013 FIFA U-20 World Cup in Turkey.
 Ultimately, Cristaldo was not selected in a squad which featured the likes of Antonio Sanabria, Derlis González and Brian Montenegro.